 Easy to clean and maintain

-When you look at radiant or infrared heaters, they are expensive to maintain.
+When you look at radiant heaters, they are expensive to maintain.
 They really eat up the energy cost.

 The oil-filled heaters doesn't need refill that is because its fuel is not consumed but act as reservoir.